What is hypothyroidism?

 What are the symptoms of hypothyroidism?

 Symptoms are different for each person.
-They are usually hard to notice and start slowly.
+They are often hard to notice and start slowly.
 They may be mistaken for symptoms of depression.
 Here are the most common symptoms and signs:

 - Dull facial expressions